hustvl/HAIS/README.md

 ## Introduction
-* HAIS is an efficient and concise bottom-up framework for point cloud instance segmentation.
+* HAIS is an efficient and concise bottom-up framework (NMS-free and single-forward) for point cloud instance segmentation.
 It adopts the  hierarchical aggregation (point aggregation and set aggregation) to generate instances and the intra-instance prediction for outlier filtering and mask quality scoring.

 ![Framework](./docs/framework.png)